Michael Gorra: Background

 Gorra was born in New London, Connecticut, and grew up along the Connecticut shore, graduating from Waterford High School in 1975.
 While in school he became active in science fiction fandom, and he published several issues of his own fanzines, Banshee and Random, between 1973 and 1975.

 He earned his A.B. at Amherst College in 1979 and a Ph.D. at Stanford University.

-He currently resides in Northampton, Massachusetts, with his wife, the art historian Brigitte Buettner, and his daughter.
+He currently resides in Northampton, Massachusetts, with his wife, the art historian Brigitte Buettner.